Combine (Half-Life): Combine technology

-The Combine use a large array of science fiction technologies.
+The Combine use an arsenal of science fiction technologies.
 They have access to teleportation technology, which transports them between dimensions.
 However, their teleporter technology is restrictive in comparison to that developed by Eli Vance, Isaac Kleiner and Judith Mossman in that it cannot be used to teleport to other locations within the same dimension.
 Throughout the games, various futuristic computer consoles, doors, power sources and weapon emplacements are encountered.
 In addition, the Combine employ the use of robotic drones called city scanners, to observe the citizens of Earth.
-They monitor individuals and takes photographs, while combat drones called shield scanners are used to dop mines.
+They monitor individuals and take photographs, while combat drones called shield scanners are used to drop mines.
 Civil Protection makes use of smaller drones called manhacks, which are equipped with razor-sharp rotating blades to attack targets with laceration injuries.
 These are often deployed in closed-in areas.
 The Combine also use two types of land mines; hopper mines throw themselves into the air and detonate when an enemy is detected nearby, while spherical rollermines roll towards vehicles or enemies, attach themselves and deliver electrical attacks.
-Combine technology is also used to transform humans into Overwatch soldiers or stalkers, deformed and mutilated humans with no memory of their past selves who act as slaves and maintenance workers in Combine facilities.
+Combine technology is also used to transform humans into Overwatch soldiers or Stalkers, deformed and mutilated humans with no memory of their past selves who act as slaves and maintenance workers in Combine facilities.
 Transformation into a Stalker is considered among the Combine's worst punishments for dissidents.

 Militarily, the Combine make use of both synthetics, creatures augmented with machinery, and traditional machines such as armored personnel carriers and attack helicopters.
-The most prominent of the synthetic machines are the insect-like gunships; and Striders, 50 ft armored creatures that walk on three legs, armed with a high powered cannon and head-mounted pulse turret.
+The most prominent of the synthetic machines are the insect-like gunships; and Striders, 50 ft armored creatures which walk on three legs and are armed with a high powered cannon and a head-mounted pulse turret.
 In Episode Two, the Hunter, a smaller equivalent to the Strider, is introduced.
 These tripodal assault machines fire explosive flechettes at targets and are small enough to maneuver indoors.
 Other synths are seen near the end of the Half-Life 2, though their roles are not elaborated on.
 Sentry turrets are also used by the Combine.
 The Combine often uses headcrabs as a method of bioterrorism against dissidents and refugees, firing artillery shells loaded with the creatures into areas and allowing them to infest said area.